prathmeshsoni/Ecommerce/README.md

 Documentation: [Razorpay Integration](https://razorpay.com/docs/payments/server-integration/python/install/)

-**IMPORTANT**: Make sure your Razorpay account is running in `TEST Mode` and Use Test token provided by razorpay:
+**IMPORTANT**: Make sure your Razorpay account is running in `TEST Mode` and Use the Test token provided by Razorpay:

 <br />